slDias/rust-bevy-tic-tac-toe/README.md

 ### Container

-There is a web assembly image that will eventually be available through github pages.
+There is a web assembly image that can run locally and it's equivalent to the build at [github pages](https://sldias.github.io/rust-bevy-tic-tac-toe/).
-For now, it's possible to run it by building the image yourself:

 ```
 podman build --tag tic-tac-toe .